SS Hawaiian Shipper: History

 Empire Fulmar was transferred to the United States Maritime Commission (USMC) later that month and renamed Hawaiian Shipper.
 Her original port of registry, Official Number and Code Letters were reinstated.
 She departed from New York on 13 July as a member of Convoy AS 4, which joined Convoy WS 21P at sea on 5 August.
 She arrived at Cape Town on 13 August, sailing three days later for Aden, where she arrived on 29 August.
 She sailed later that day for Suez, arriving on 3 September.
 Hawaiian Shipper sailed on 16 September for Aden, arriving on 19 September and departing the next day for Mombasa.
 She sailed two days later for Beira, Mozambique, where she arrived on 1 October.
 She sailed on 13 October for Cape Town, arriving on 18 October and departing four days later for New York, where she arrived on 14 November.
 Hawaiian Shipper sailed for Philadelphia, Pennsylvania on 20 November, arriving the next day.

 She was converted to a troopship for the United States Navy.
 Hawaiian Shipper was a member of Convoy UGF 5, which departed from the Hampton Roads on 9 February 1943 and arrived at Casablanca, Morocco on 19 February.
 She sailed on 27 February to join Convoy GUF 5, which had departed from Oran, Algeria the previous day and arrived at the Hampton Roads on 11 March.
 Hawaiian Shipper was a member of Convoy UGF 7, which departed from the Hampton Roads on 2 April and arrived at Gibraltar on 12 April.
 She sailed on to Oran, arriving the next day.
 She sailed with Convoy GUF 7, which departed on 18 April and arrived at the Hampton Roads on 30 April.
 She left the convoy and put in to Bermuda, arriving on 11 May before sailing to New York.
 Hawaiian Shipper departed from New York on 16 May for Boston, Massachusetts, arriving two days later.
-She then sailed to Reykjavik, Iceland, departing on 23 June for New York, where she arrived on 1 July.
+She then sailed to Reykjavík, Iceland, departing on 23 June for New York, where she arrived on 1 July.